The J's Hospice accepts referrals on behalf of any patient aged 16 - 40 years, with life-limiting or life-threatening conditions from across Essex.

 Although a referral can be made direct to the hospice by a patient or carer, we do recommend that a professional involved in the patient's care make the initial contact.
 This way The J's Hospice has all the medical information needed to consider the referral.

 Anyone making a referral must have the consent of the patient.
-For more information on how to refer to The J's Hospice, please call the Clinical Team in confidence on 01245 475474 (option 2).
+For more information on how to refer to The J's Hospice, please call the Clinical Team in confidence on 01245 475474 (option 1) or to make a referral directly to the hospice, please click here.

 criteria for referral